 Not only is this what WebMD will tell you, but also what you may have heard from your primary care doctor or a gastroenterologist.
 The important thing to remember is that none of these sources are IBS experts – but we are at the IBS Treatment Center.

-A doctor that specializes in IBS knows that IBS isn’t a single definable condition.
+A doctor that specializes in IBS knows that IBS isn’t a single definable condition, as described in the American Journal of Gastroenterology.
 Instead, it’s a label for a broad spectrum of digestive issues.
 And there are different solutions to the different issues lumped together under the IBS label.

 Can IBS be cured?